* Security forces hunt 140 people in area on Cairo outskirts

 The building was hit with rocket-propelled grenades and torched after police had stormed pro-Mursi protest camps in Cairo and killed hundreds of his supporters.

-The main suspects in the Kerdasa attack had been detained, state TV reported.
-Security sources said dozens of weapons, including rocket-propelled grenades, had been seized, and 41 people were arrested.
+State TV reported that the main suspects in the Kerdasa attack had been detained.
+Security sources said dozens of weapons, including rocket-propelled grenades, had been seized, and 41 people arrested.

 Militant attacks have been on the rise since the overthrow of the Islamist Mursi, Egypt's first freely-elected president.